KSBForge/AI-Freelancer-Bootcamp/Day-01-How-LLMs-Work.md

 ## What is an LLM?

-LLM is a Large Language Modle which doesn't ask your questions on internet insted it predicts next words or (tokens) of your prompt.
+An LLM (Large Language Model) is an AI model trained on large amounts of text.
+It generates responses by predicting the next token based on the prompt and conversation context.

 ## What is a Token?

-A token is a small unit of text. (example: I respect you)
+A token is a small piece of text that an AI model processes.
+Words, parts of words, punctuation, and spaces can all contribute to tokens.

 ## Why do prompts matter?